harishraisinghani/learn-talk-tech-surrey/Build-Website-Scratch/lesson.md

 There is a **ton** of information in Google Analytics so have fun exploring all the interesting data available!

 ## Using a Wordpress Hosting Site
+Wordpress is probably the most popular website building framework in the world and allows you to build quickly using templates and a graphical interface.
+You can also use your own html/css code to some degree.

 ### Setup with 000webhost